 - SAK Comedy Lab

 The couple who laughs together stays together.
-Get your giggles at SAK Comedy Lab where a professional ensemble of improv actors graces the stage every night.
+Get your giggle on at SAK Comedy Lab where a professional ensemble of improv actors graces the stage every night.
 Tickets can start as low as $5 each for select shows.

 - Enzian Theater

 This alternative cinema offers independent, foreign and classic films and has arguably one of the prettiest outdoor bars in Orlando, Enzian’s Eden Bar.
-It also hosts the monthly free outdoor movie series, Popcorn Flicks in the Park.
+It also hosts the monthly free outdoor movie series, Popcorn Flicks in the Park, in Central Park.

 - Date Night at Leu Gardens

 On starlit evenings, you and your sweetie can snuggle up on a blanket in the beautiful 50-acre Harry P. Leu Gardens.
 Hundreds of lovebirds flock to Date Night at Leu Gardens on the first Friday of most months when the outdoor screen shows romantic flicks and blockbuster hits.
 Tickets are just $6.
-There are many free outdoor movies in Orlando as well.
+There are many other free outdoor movies in Orlando that you can check out too.

 FOOD & WINE

 - Wine Room at Winter Park